-- Select PI...: This opens a tool that allows the PI to be selected from the user database. - Project: The title of the project can be entered here and is limited to 120 characters. - Assigned Priority: Not yet used. - Project Code: A unique code for the project, assigned automatically upon its first submission.
-The format consists of four separate fields: - Year of submission (4 digits) - Period of submission (single digit or, for DDT proposals, a single character) - Order of submission (5 digits) - Letter Code (single character).
+- Project: The title of the project can be entered here and is limited to 120 characters.
+As with the PI, this information can also be entered in the Proposal Information panel. - Assigned Priority: Not yet used. - Project Code: A unique code for the project, assigned automatically upon its first submission.
+The format consists of four separate fields: - Year of submission (4 digits) - Period of submission (single digit or, for DDT proposals, a single character) - Order of submission (5 digits) - Letter Code (a single character for PI projects observatory projects can use more characters).

-For example, the first DDT submission of Cycle 4 will have the code 2016.A.0001.S, if it is a Regular proposal.
+For example, the first DDT submission of Cycle 7 would have had the code 2019.A.00001.S, providing it was a Regular proposal.